pukkaone/mullet/java.md

 ## Java API

-A `TemplateLoader` loads templates from classpath resources.
+A `TemplateLoader` loads templates from class path resources.

     // Given templatePath is the name of a folder containing template files. loader = new TemplateLoader(templatePath)